Ultimate Spider-Man: Total Mayhem

-Ultimate Spider-Man: Total Mayhem (also known as Spider-Man: Total Mayhem) was a 2010 action video game for the iOS and Android systems.
+Ultimate Spider-Man: Total Mayhem (also known as Spider-Man: Total Mayhem) is a 2010 action video game for the iOS and Android systems.
 It was developed and published by Gameloft.
 The game takes place in the Ultimate Marvel Universe (Earth-1610).
 It is no longer available for purchase in the App Store for iPhone and Google Play Store for Android.
 The game features a rogues gallery of villains from the Ultimate Universe, and is played as a series of occurring events rather than an overarching plot.
 The title received generally favorable reviews from critics, with the iOS version holding an 85/100 on Metacritic.

 Gameplay

 Ultimate Spider-Man: Total Mayhem is an action game where the player controls the titular hero.
 Controls are handled through a touchscreen interface, with on-screen buttons serving the same purpose as physical buttons.
 In the lower-left of the screen a single on-screen button simulates an analog stick, controlling movement.
 Three on-screen buttons in the lower right correspond to various attacks.
 Attacks can be chained together to perform up to 20 different combos.
 The player can also make use of Spider-sense, a precognitive ability which the hero possesses.
 An on-screen warning directs the player to dodge before certain enemy attacks.
 If the player reacts correctly Spider-Man will dodge the attack.
 Successful dodges and attacks build up Spider-Man's energy meter.
 When full the player can unleash a powerful attack on enemies.

 In addition to brawler gameplay some sequences in the game have Spider-Man web-swinging to his destination.
 Here the player must tap the screen in rhythm with the hero's swing to smoothly connect each swing.
 The game features 12 levels in total.